Finding Solutions For Real Estate Division Issues

 Our lawyers thoughtfully analyzing what percentage of a home’s value may be marital property.
 We work with real estate professionals to calculate the fair value of a piece of real estate to help our clients reach a fair divorce agreement.

 We Resolve Complex Real Estate Division Matters

 For real estate owners who are going through a divorce, it is critical to speak with a skilled attorney who can help guide you through process and protect your wishes.
-Schedule an appointment with our Batavia office by calling 513-716-5940 or completing the contact form on our website.
+Schedule an appointment with our Milford office by calling 513-716-5940 or completing the contact form on our website.